Why Licensing Isn’t Required in Texas and How to Protect Your Home

-In addition, lack of licensing can open the door to scams.
-Someone can claim to be a “contractor”, get paid to do the work, and then take off with a customer’s money.
+In addition, the lack of licensing can open the door to scams.
+Someone can claim to be a “contractor,” get paid to do the work, and then take off with a customer’s money.
 Sadly, this happens more often than we’d like to admit.

 Can you get a License in Texas?

 Yes.
-Just because licensing isn’t required doesn’t mean it isn’t optional.
-And there are many benefits that come along with proper licensing.
-First off, when a roofing contractor is licensed, it means that they have undergone a certain amount of education and training in order to receive that licensing.
+Just because Texas does not require licensing doesn’t mean it isn’t optional.
+And many benefits come along with proper licensing.
+First off, when a roofing contractor is licensed, it means that they have undergone a certain amount of education and training in order to receive that license.
 Anyone who has their license must pass an exam first to demonstrate their skills and knowledge.
 This gives customers confidence that their contractor is experienced in the field and can do a good job on their roof.

 Licensing also adds legitimacy to a business.
-When roofing companies are properly licensed, customers can feel assured that the business is real and that they aren’t going to be scammed.
+When roofing companies are properly licensed, customers can feel assured that the business is real and will not attempt to scam them.
 It also shows that companies and contractors are willing to go the extra mile to improve their business and make their clientele feel comfortable and secure.